MCP-powered Deep Researcher

 Implementation

-Let’s implement the flight-finder now!
+Let’s implement the deep researcher now!

 Setup LLM